Jump Right In

 Getting Started Game Plan

 The lessons together form a campaign, called a game plan.
 Everyone who has created an account automatically is subscribed to weekly personalized email notifications that report your progress on this game plan.
-This at no extra cost.
+This is at no extra cost.
 All for free.
 Of course, you can turn the notification off.

 Setup and Personalize (lesson 0)